-This created a schism among the Mahjarrat; the two in this quest both remained loyal to Zaros.
-Since this, Zaros has had to retreat to his place of birth and has been subsisting on the failing energy of his creator to stave off death.
+This created a schism among the Mahjarrat; some remaining loyal to Zaros and others following Zamorak.
+Since this, Zaros had to retreat to his place of birth and has been subsisting on the failing energy of his creator to stave off death.

-In The Temple at Senntisten, the player assists the Mahjarrat Azzanadra in his quest to create a portal, through which he can speak with Zaros.
-As contact has already been reestablished with the Empty Lord, many believe his return is inevitable.
-Although banished, Zaros can still influence Gielinor in many ways, as seen at the end of Temple at Senntisten, when his powers destroy a statue of Zamorak.
+In the Temple at Senntisten, the player assists the Mahjarrat Azzanadra in his quest to create a portal, through which he can speak with Zaros.
+As contact has already been re-established with the Empty Lord, many believe his return is inevitable.
+Although banished, Zaros can still influence Gielinor in many ways, as seen at the end of the Temple at Senntisten, when his powers destroy a statue of Zamorak.

-Zaros, with many humans, Mahjarrat, vampyres, dragon riders, demons, and other races at his disposal, soon established an unrivaled empire in eastern Gielinor.
+Zaros, with many humans, Mahjarrat, vampyres, dragon riders, demons, and other races at his disposal, soon established an unrivalled empire in eastern Gielinor.
 Nearly all of modern-day Misthalin, Asgarnia, northern Morytania, and the Wilderness soon came under his rule.
-The Mahjarrat, his greatest soldiers, reveled in the bloodshed.
+The Mahjarrat, his greatest soldiers, revelled in the bloodshed.

 During the Fate of the Gods quest, the player will be asked to help Zaros return to corporeal form, for that he needs energy from Mah - his creator.
 The player must gather this energy and form a simulacrum for Zaros to inhabit.

 Zaros' corporeal form will change depending on whether the player chooses to sabotage Zaros - by making a light simulacrum - or aid him.